orangebeard-io/dotnet-client/README.md

 ## Installation

 ### Build/Download the dll

 ### Set configuration parameters:

 - *orangebeard.endpoint* - You Orangebeard API Url
 - *orangebeard.project* - The project to report to
 - *orangebeard.testset* - The testset name to report
 - *orangebeard.description* - [Optional] The description for the test run
 - *orangebeard.attributes* - [Optional] Attributes to set to the test run
 - *orangebeard.accessToken* - Your API access token
 - *orangebeard.fileupload.patterns* - [Optional] A semicolon-separated list of regular expressions to match when deciding to upload file references from log entries as attachments
+- *orangebeard.finishtestruntimeout* - [Optional, default: 60] The max number of seconds to wait for all Orangebeard calls to be processed.